acai-consulting/terraform-aws-acf-account-cache/README.md

 This Terraform module facilitates the deployment of an AWS account-context cache, which queries and caches account-context data from AWS Organizations.

 The cached data includes essential details such as account ID, name, status, tags, and organizational unit (OU) hierarchy.

-Check out this [blog post](https://acai.gmbh/blog/aws-account-context-query/), to access the policy chat-bot via the icon on the lower right corner.

 **Cached Account-Context Data**
 The module retrieves and caches the following account-context data: